 The drive through Kokee State Park is truly magnificent.
 There are a ton of epic hiking trails in Kokee State Park and the surrounding area.

-Make the epic 4 hour hike to Waimea Canyon for a glimpse at one of Hawaii’s true gems.
+Make the epic 4-hour hike to Waimea Canyon for a glimpse at one of Hawaii’s true gems.
 Don’t rush through things.
-Enjoy the beautiful scenery, the laid-back locals, and the awesome hiking trails of Kauai!
+Kauai is one of the best islands in Hawaii.
+Make sure that you enjoy every single moment out there!

 Backpacking Hawaii 10 Day Itinerary #2: Maui’s hidden gems

-Maui is one of the most expensive islands in Hawaii.
-However, once you get away from the glamor, you will discover a side of Maui that a majority of visitors never experience.
+Maui–also known as the Valley Isle–is one of the most expensive islands in Hawaii.
+However, once you get away from the glamor and luxury resorts, you will discover a side of Maui that a majority of visitors never experience.

 10 Days: Backpacking Maui Highlights

-There is indeed heaps to see and do in Maui.
+There is indeed lots to do in Maui.
 I am a big fan of the Hana area.
 Before heading there for the majority of your ten days, I recommend spending at least a few days checking out Napili Beach and Kapalua if you don’t mind a bit of driving/hitchhiking.

-Equally important is making time for the epic Haleakala National Park and reserves like ‘Iao Valley State Monument.
+Equally important is making time for the epic Haleakala National Park, one of Hawaii’s most popular National Parks, and reserves like ‘Iao Valley State Monument.

 En route to Hana be sure to stop at the Ho’okipa Beach Park.
 This beach is home to some truly badass surf competitions held throughout the year.